 Happy Planning

 Talk with your wedding planner about these and other ways to personalize your wedding day.
-Says Brown-Haddock, “It’s their job to stay on top of what’s popular and help you incorporate the ideas into what feels right for you.
-And it’s your venue that brings it all to life.”
+Says Brown-Haddock, “they have wonderful creative ideas to help you personalize your reception and make it very special for you and your guests. incorporate the ideas into what feels right for you.
+Your venue will bring it all to life for those once in a lifetime memories.”

 For more table design and wedding reception ideas, check out our Pinterest board.